 If you have a menu that changes every day or serve special brunch or lunch menus, you must make sure you display the right menu to your customers at the right time.
 That’s easy to do in our online menu builder.

-Go to the menu category you wish to customize and click on Options.
-From the drop-down menu, choose “show only from…”
+Go to the menu category you wish to customize and click on the three dots From the drop-down menu, choose Visibility and “show only from…” or “hide…”.

 You’ll see that, right now, all days of the week are checked.
 Uncheck the rest and leave only those days when you want to serve the items.
-For instance, if you only serve pizza on Saturday and Sunday from 7 PM to 10 PM, this is how your selection should look.
+For instance, if you only serve pizza from 10.00 to 15.00, this is how your selection should look.